Q: What’s the difference between ground beef and pea soup?

 Which grade for which dish?

 Keeping fat content in check also depends on the type of food you’re cooking.
 Dishes like meatloaf and stuffed bell peppers, for instance, can’t be drained of their excess fat, so extra-lean and lean work better there.
 Medium, meanwhile, is a good call for burgers, meatballs and tacos, as the fat drips off, or can be drained off, during cooking.
-Speaking of tacos, check out this five-minute recipe for tasty and healthy taco meat.

 The pros and cons of ground beef